 Super Streams require RabbitMQ 3.11 or more. |

-The stream Java client uses the same programming model for super streams as with individual streams, that is the Producer
+The stream Java client maintains the same programming model for super streams as individual streams.

 , Consumer